Dermal Fillers

 Any facial asymmetry at baseline will be discussed with you and noted in your notes.
 Your desires and expectations are carefully documented and discussed with you.
 A management plan is then formulated and a copy is given to you.

-The type of filler and anti-wrinkle treatment will be outlined as well as the amount required will be documented.
+The type of facial volumising treatment and wrinkle reducing treatment will be outlined as well as the amount required will be documented.
 The cost of each treatment will be documented in your management plan.
 The possible side effects and the necessary aftercare will be in your management plan.

-The treatment with a dermal filler may involve the use topical numbing cream of local anaesthetic injection prior to the injection of the dermal filler.
+The facial volumising treatment may involve the use topical numbing cream of local anaesthetic injection prior to the injection of the treatment.

 Treatment times can vary but generally takes from 30 to 60 minutes.